landru27/drop-sort/README.md

 A. This happens when a suitable [item frame](https://minecraft.gamepedia.com/Item_Frame) cannot be found for the items, which can happen for a number of reasons.
 First, make sure you have an item frame displaying the *correct item* that matches the target group.
 This may not be the exact item in your inventory, but rather a specific item that represents the whole group.
 See [Groups](#groups) for a list of these special items -- the item frames must contain those *exact* items!
 Second, the item frame must be within 8 chunks (128 blocks) of the drop-off chest, and the chunks all have to be loaded.
 Finally, you may not have a [misc category](#misc) setup.
 That is, you need an item frame with a [carrot on a stick](https://minecraft.gamepedia.com/Carrot_on_a_Stick), which is a universal catch-all for all unsorted items.
 Add this to catch all the items that you don't have specific groups for.

-**Q. Why isn't diamond ore sorted into the ores group?**

-A. This was actually a deliberate decision when we made the data pack.
-We assumed that most of the time, the player would not want diamond ore to be auto-smelted (which is probably where the ores group gets routed -- i.e. into a smelter).
-It is more likely that the player would want to break the diamond ore themselves, using a fortune pick.
-That being said, if *you* want diamond ore sorted into *your* ores group, you can edit the `config.json` file and rebuild the data pack to your liking!
-See [Development](#development) for details.

 **Q. Why not simply teleport items to the _nearest_ matching item frame?
 Then you wouldn't even need a maximum teleport distance!**

 A. That is true, however we actually don't want items teleported to the nearest matching item frame per se.
 Consider that a single sort group may have double or more item frames, to load balance the deposited items between multiple hoppers and/or chests.
 See [Multiple Item Frames](#multiple-item-frames) for an example.
 In this case, to handle large numbers of deposited items at once, we need to randomize between the target item frames, but still maintain compatibility with multiple sorting systems in the same world.
 That is where the maximum distance (8 chunks) comes into play.